o3de/o3de.org/content/docs/user-guide/gems/reference/environment/vegetation/procedures/coverage.md

 ---
-description: ' Expand your vegetation to cover your level in Open 3D Engine. '
+linkTitle: Expanding Coverage
 title: Expanding Vegetation Coverage
+description: Expand your vegetation to cover your level in Open 3D Engine.
+weight: 200
+toc: true
 ---

 After you create a vegetation patch, you can expand it so that your vegetation covers the entire level.